Tallship Sailing in Denmark; South Funen

 Join traditional schooner Aron for hands-on sailing and island hopping through the Danish archipelago from Svendborg.

-The island of Funen is the third largest island and its a great spot to begin your sailing holiday in Denmark.
+The island of Funen is the third largest island in Denmark and its a great spot to begin your sailing holiday.
 The south coast is home to some beautiful sailing grounds with low waves and moderate winds making this sailing area one of the best in Denmark.

-Join Aron and her Danish skippers in the harbour of Svendborg, the port that Aron has called home since she was built in 1906!
+Join traditional boat Aron and her Danish skippers in the harbour of Svendborg, the port that Aron has called home since she was built in 1906!
 This voyage is a traditional, hands-on sailing holiday, perfect for beginners and those wanting to experience the magic of sailing with such a beautifully kept historic vessel.
-Life on board is a truly relaxed sailing experience with a good mix of 3-5 hours of sailing each day and plenty of time to discover fairy-tale islands ashore.

 - Traditional Wooden boat